The National Endowment for the Arts (NEA) has announced the recipients of its Creative Writing Fellowships for fiscal year 2017.

 The 2017 NEA fellowship class includes "almost an even number of men and women who hail from 19 states around the country," the endowment says.

-The announcement was part of the NEA’s first major grant announcement for FY 2017, which also included grants to nonprofit organizations for literary publishing projects, including an $80,000 grant to Archipelago Books to "support the translation, publication, and promotion of international literature," and a $20,000 grant to Kenyon Review to support the publication and promotion of both the journal and its online presence.
+The announcement was part of the NEA’s first major grant announcement for FY 2017, which also included grants to nonprofit organizations for literary publishing projects, including an $80,000 grant to Archipelago Books to "support the translation, publication, and promotion of international literature," and a $20,000 grant to the Kenyon Review to support the publication and promotion of both the journal and its online presence.